DaveBenham/VenomModules/README.md

 Creates a difference between the Left and Right cutoff frequencies.
 With high resonance this can create formant sounds.

-The knob spread ranges from -2 to 2 octaves.
-The spread CV is 1 volt per octave with the attenuator at 100%.
-The final effective spread is unbounded.

 #### Spread Direction (left) button
 Determines how the spread is applied to the left and right cutoffs.
-- **Bipolar** ***(orange, default)*** - 1/2 the spread is added to the right cutoff, and 1/2 the spread is subtracted from the left cutoff.
+- **Bipolar** ***(orange, default)*** - Half the spread is added to the right cutoff, and half the spread is subtracted from the left cutoff.
 - **Unipolar** ***(green)*** - The entire spread value is added to the right cutoff, and the left cutoff is unchanged.
+- **Right Absolute** ***(blue)*** - The Cutoff knob and CV only applies to the left channel, and the Spread is transformed into the right cutoff.

+In Bipolar and Unipolar modes the Spread knob ranges from -2 to 2 octaves.

+In Right Absolute mode the Spread knob is configured the same as the Cutoff knob.

+The Spread CV is always 1 volt per octave when the attenuator is at 100%.
+The CV can modulate the Spread beyond the knob limits.

 #### Spread Mono Mode (right) button
 Determines how the left and right outputs are merged into the left when the right output is unpatched.
 - **Additive** ***(green, default)*** - The left and right are averaged (summed and divided by two)
 - **Subtractive** ***(orange)*** - The right is subtracted from the left.
 This effectively converts the low and high pass outputs into band pass with two resonant peaks.

-Note that Subtractive mono mode should only be used when the spread value is non-zero.
-Subtractive mode will effectively kill all mono output if the spread is zero.
+Note that Subtractive mono mode should only be used when the left and right inputs differ and/or the left and right cutoffs differ.
+Subtractive mode will effectively kill all mono output if the left and right inputs and cutoffs are identical.

 This button has no effect if the right output is patched.